-The First Series B Bonds are subject to redemption prior to maturity at the option of the Commonwealth, in whole, or in part from maturities designated by the Commonwealth, and within such maturities on a pro rata basis, upon the occurrence of an Extraordinary Event (as defined below), at a redemption price (the "Extraordinary Redemption Price") equal to the greater of:
+The Second Series B Bonds are subject to redemption prior to maturity at the option of the Commonwealth, in whole, or in part from maturities designated by the Commonwealth, and within such maturities on a pro rata basis, upon the occurrence of an Extraordinary Event (as defined below), at a redemption price (the "Extraordinary Redemption Price") equal to the greater of:

-(1) the issue price of the First Series B Bonds (but not less than 100%) of the principal amount of the First Series B Bonds to be redeemed; or

-(2) the sum of the present value of the remaining scheduled payments of principal and interest on the First Series B Bonds to be redeemed to the maturity date of such First Series B Bonds, not including any portion of those payments of interest accrued and unpaid as of the date on which the First Series B Bonds are to be redeemed, discounted to the date on which the First Series B Bonds are to be redeemed on a semi-annual basis, assuming a 360-day year containing twelve 30-day months, at the Treasury Rate (as defined above), plus 100 basis points; plus, in each case, accrued interest on the First Series B Bonds to be redeemed to the redeemption date.
+- (1) the issue price of the Second Series B Bonds (but not less than 100%) of the principal amount of the Second Series B Bonds to be redeemed; or - (2) the sum of the present value of the remaining scheduled payments of principal and interest on the Second Series B Bonds to be redeemed to the maturity date of such Second Series B Bonds, not including any portion of those payments of interest accrued and unpaid as of the date on which the Second Series B Bonds are to be redeemed, discounted to the date on which the Second Series B Bonds are to be redeemed on a semi-annual basis, assuming a 360-day year containing twelve 30-day months, at the Treasury Rate (as defined below), plus 100 basis points; plus, in each case, accrued interest on the Second Series B Bonds to be redeemed to the redemption date.

-An "Extraordinary Event" will have occurred if Section 54AA or Section 6431 of the Internal Revenue Code of 1986, as amended (the "Code") (as such Sections were added by Section 1531 of ARRA, pertaining to "Build America Bonds") is modified, amended or interpreted in a manner pursuant to which the Commonwealth's 35% Subsidy Payments from the United States Treasury in connection with the then outstanding First Series B Bonds are reduced or eliminated.
+An "Extraordinary Event" will have occurred if Section 54AA or Section 6431 of the Code (as such Sections were added by Section 1531 of ARRA, pertaining to "Build America Bonds") is modified, amended or interpreted in a manner pursuant to which the Commonwealth's 35% Subsidy Payments from the United States Treasury in connection with the then outstanding Second Series B Bonds are reduced or eliminated.